 Although The Lady Vanishes is an official adaptation of Ethel Lina White’s 1936 novel The Wheel Spins, the plot is based on a popular 19th century urban legend.

-Perhaps I subconsciously sense the fact that this is one of Hitchcock’s least personal movies.
-It’s one of the few movies Hitchcock made where he had little input in the script.
-The screenplay was written for another director, who for whatever reason couldn’t do the movie.
-Hitchcock stepped in and made very little changes to the script.
+Perhaps I subconsciously sensed the fact that The Lady Vanishes is one of Hitchcock’s least personal movies.
+Hitchcock didn’t participate in the construction of the script.
+The screenplay was prepared for another filmmaker, who for whatever reason couldn’t make the movie.
+Hitchcock quickly stepped in and made very few changes to the script.
 In all fairness, Hitchcock liked the script and was happy with the assignment.

-The Lady Vanishes does contain many of Hitch’s favorite motifs.
+The Lady Vanishes does contain many of Hitchcock’s favorite motifs.
 Two of the director’s most recurring themes, “things are not what they seem” and “people pretending to be what they are not,” dominate the narrative.
-Also, the director’s predilection for creating contrasts is very much apparent here: humor vs suspense, romance vs politics, capitulation vs resistance, etc.
+Also, the director’s predilection for creating contrasts is very much apparent here: humor vs. suspense, romance vs. politics, capitulation vs. resistance, etc.

 As I said before, The Lady Vanishes is very funny.
 At times it feels like a screwball comedy.
 The film will remind you of The Thin Man series.
-Margaret Lockwood Michael Redgrave get in all sorts of weird, funny situations.
+Margaret Lockwood and Michael Redgrave get into all sorts of kooky situations.
 Redgrave’s smart-aleck attitude and Lockwood’s feistiness blend well together.
-The cricket-obsessed characters played by Naunton Wayne and Basil Radford are hilarious!
-They proved so popular with audiences that they were used in other movies.
+The cricket-obsessed characters, played by Naunton Wayne and Basil Radford, are hilarious! (they proved so popular with audiences that they were used in other movies).
 The cast also includes Paul Lukas (Watch on the Rhine) as a famous surgeon with nefarious intentions.

 Conclusions & Final Thoughts: